haveanicedavid/flickr-feed/README.md

 - [ ] path aliases to clean up ugly imports (Note: in the real world, I'd probably pull shared types into a separate repo... relative imports are a convenience for time)

+## Notes

+- Some of the tests I wrote are to demonstrate general testing tooling knowledge (mocking, etc) more than actually representing _good tests_.
+  Good tests to me are those which are focused on core business logic, while much of the content of this repo is essentially testing 3rd party libs
+- Right now, UI folder structure is pretty flat for simplicity, but at scale I like structured approaches like [Atomic Design](https://atomicdesign.bradfrost.com/), grouping by feature, etc depending on project aims